UL Monroe vs. Arkansas State NCAA Football Odds, Plays and Insights | November 13, 2021

 - When Arkansas State totals more than 455.1 yards, the team is 1-1 against the spread and 1-2 overall.

-- The Red Wolves have turned the ball over four more times (18 total) than the Warhawks have forced a turnover (14) this season.
+- The Red Wolves have turned the ball over 18 times this season, four more turnovers than the Warhawks have forced (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.